 1. Pre-Sales – Learn About Your Customer

-It all starts with understanding what your customers value and to know that you need to listen to them – rightly.
-The key is to listen, learn and adapt but it all begins with a conversation and you will have to initiate it.
+Understand what your customers value, listen to them – rightly.
+The key is to listen, learn and adapt, but it all begins with a conversation that you have to initiate.

-You will need to make your pre-sales communication stronger.
-And for that take a cue from great sales reps who have always tried to anticipate customer needs and to deliver on them consistently.
+Make your pre-sales communication stronger by taking a cue from sales reps who always try to anticipate customer needs and to deliver on them, consistently.

-#Pre-sales communication tip: Personalization is the key to making your customer feel valued as an individual, and not as a number.
+#Pre-sales communication tip: Make your customer feel valued as an individual, and not as a number; personalise.

 2. In-Sales – Go The Extra Mile